miahbates/be-kind_re-mind/README.md

 * Out of app notifications with Twillio and Github actions.
 * Able to action if medication has been taken or not and notication will adjust accordingly.
 * Able to add/delete medications from your profile.
+* Calculate your streak of taking medications consistently.
 * Styled with react components.

 ## Learning 🌱